 Depending on the severity of the burn and other factors, punitive damages may also be awarded.
 These are only granted in very specific cases where malice and an intent to cause harm on the part of the defendant can be proven in court.
 A jury will award punitive damages based on these factors.

 Why You Need a Bethesda Burn Injury Lawyer?

 Burns can be life-altering injuries.
 Not only are they incredibly painful, but scarring, the manner in which the person was burned, and the severity of the burn all play into how long recovery will take, whether or not there was more significant damage, such as nerve damage, loss of range of motion, or even amputation, and change to the quality of life.
 If you or a loved one have suffered burns, contact a skilled personal injury attorney in Maryland for representation.
 They will be able to review the facts of the case, determine fault, and push for recovery of damages.
 Our trial lawyers have more than 15 years of experience and a history of success, recovering substantial settlements and verdicts for our clients.
 We believe that every person who suffers an accident has the right to claim the compensation he or she deserves.
 Our burn injury lawyers are dedicated to pursuing the maximum recovery available under the law.
-Contact our Bethesda Burn Injury Lawyers today for a free case evaluation, our number is 202-646-0727.
+Contact our Bethesda Burn Injury Lawyers today for a free case evaluation.